connexcs/docs/getting-started.md

     ![alt text][ip-auth-1]

 4. Enter the Origination/Customer IP address
 > Note: We support SRV (service) records & domains too.
-A Service record is a specification of data in the Domain Name System defining the location of servers for specified services.).
+A Service record identifies servers that provide special services to a domain, e.g. defining where a SIP service may be found).
 5. Click Save.

   ![alt text][ip-auth-2]